septentrio-gnss/septentrio_gnss_driver/README.md

     * INS with firmware 1.2.0 does not support velocity aiding.
     * INS with firmware 1.2.0 does not support setting of initial heading.
  + Known issues:
     * UDP over USB: Blocks are sent twice on GNSS with firmware <= 4.12.1 and INS with firmware <= 1.4.
-For GNSS it is fixed in version 4.14 (released on June 15th 2023), for INS it will be fixed in to-be-released 1.4.1 (expected in November 2023).
+For GNSS it is fixed in version 4.14, for INS it is fixed in version 1.4.1.
   + If `use_ros_axis_orientation` to `true` axis orientations are converted by the driver between NED (Septentrio: yaw = 0 is north, positive clockwise) and ENU (ROS: yaw = 0 is east, positive counterclockwise).
 There is no conversion when setting this parameter to `false` and the angles will be consistent with the web GUI in this case.
   :<br>